 The surest way to fall short of your goal is to make your goal unattainable.
 For instance, resolving to NEVER eat your favorite food again is setting you up to fail.
 Instead, strive for a goal that is attainable, such as avoiding it more often than you do now.

 Don’t make your resolution on New Year’s Eve.
 If you wait until the last minute, it will be based on your mindset that particular day.
 Instead, it should be planned well before December 31st arrives.

 Decide how you will deal with the temptation to skip that exercise class or have that piece of cake.
-This could include calling on a friend for help, practicing positive thinking and self-talk, or reminding yourself how your “bad” will affect your goal.
+This could include calling on a friend for help, practicing positive thinking and self-talk, or reminding yourself how your “bad behavior” will affect your goal.